Our Individual Development Accounts Program has 76 current savers, with 197 assets purchased since 2008.

 - Participant must have income sufficient to make consistent monthly deposits of $25

-- Participant must complete 4 financial education classes within 2 years, plus 2 hours of asset-specific education or counseling.
+- Participant must complete 4 financial education classes, plus 2 hours of asset-specific education or counseling.
 Participants will also complete personal monthly budgets.

 For complete program details, please click the link below: